Dr Pauline Essah

 Pauline Essah staff profile photo

-She holds a BSc (Hons) degree in Agriculture from the University of Ghana and earned MPhil and PhD degrees in Biological Science from the University of Cambridge, UK.
+Pauline is also a strategic advisor, judge, trustee, and goodwill ambassador for several initiatives and organisations in Africa and globally.
+She earned a BSc (Hons) degree in Agriculture from the University of Ghana, and MPhil and PhD degrees in Biological Science from the University of Cambridge, UK.